StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 On aggregation pages, content sections and transcript sections can be toggled to show or hide their contents.
 By default, they hide their contents.
 This is so because content sections and transcript sections are by far the longest and least useful sections for skimming (relative to summaries and timestamps, which give you far more information at a glance).

+While verse-by-verse studies don't have list pages in the same way as the other content types (since they split things out by book/chapter rather than study), they do have aggregation pages---inasmuch as the page for each chapter is in essence an aggregation page---and the headers on these chapter pages correspond to individual content pages, just as with the other content types.

 #### Clickable headers: navigating to content pages

 Top-level headers on aggregation pages are links to each respective content page in the study.
 If you click on one of these links, you will be taken to the actual content page, where you can start reading sequentially (one block of content at a time) rather than skimming through or searching through everything altogether.